Epic Games

 With such success, everyone is curious about topics focused on revenues, profits, the number of downloads, and more information about the game itself.

-Fortnite earned $5.1 billion of revenue in 2020.
+Fortnite revenue reached $5.1 billion in 2020.

 (Source: Business of Apps)